 A forward mortgage or Forward Darlehen is a form of follow-up financing.
 You and the new mortgage lender agree on an interest rate for your new mortgage that starts up to 5,5 years from now.
 Most banks offer it 5 years in advance.
 It is as simple as that.
 It is a unique feature of the German mortgage market that is wonderful for the borrower.
 It allows you to secure today’s low interest rate years before your existing mortgage fixed interest period ends.
-This means that by the time your current mortgage fixed interest period ends, you won’t have to worry about a potential increase of interest rates because you already secured a follow-up financing at a low interest rate.
+This means that by the time your current mortgage fixed interest period ends, you won’t have to worry about a potential increase in interest rates because you already secured a follow-up financing at a low interest rate.

 As is the case with other mortgages you can lock in different interest periods.
 Locking in for over 15-20 years typically becomes very expensive, and is often not necessary as large sums have been repaid already so the interest risk that remains is limited.